bourumir-wyngs/cxx_bridge/data_format.md

 # Communication Format

-This document explains the communication protocol, including the format for messages exchanged between the client and the server.
+This document describes the communication protocol, including the format of messages exchanged between the client and server.

 ---

 ## Message Structure

-Each message sent to the server consists of the following components, serialized and sent in the specified order:
+Each message sent to the server follows the structure described below **in the exact order**:

+1. **Magic Sequence (3 bytes)**
+   A unique sequence of bytes (`0xAA 0x55 0x01`) sent at the start of every message to allow the server to verify message integrity and identify valid communication.

-1. **Message Type (1 byte)**
+2. **Message Type (1 byte)**
-   A single byte that indicates the type of message being sent.
-The following message types are supported:
+   A single byte that identifies the type of message being sent.
+   Supported message types include:
     - `0x01`: `PoseArray`
     - `0x02`: `JointTrajectoryDof6`

-   This byte allows the server to correctly determine how to parse the incoming data.
+   This type allows the server to correctly process the incoming payload.

-2. **Message Length (4 bytes)**
+3. **Message Length (4 bytes)**
-   The size of the serialized protobuf message, in bytes.
-This value is encoded in **big-endian (network byte order)**.
+   A 4-byte integer representing the size (in bytes) of the serialized protobuf message (`Message Content`).
+   - **Encoding:** Big-endian (network byte order)
-   The server uses this length to read the exact amount of data for the protobuf message.
+   - This enables the server to read the exact amount of data for the `Message Content`.

-3. **Message Content (variable size)**
+4. **Message Content (variable size)**
    The serialized Protocol Buffers (protobuf) message.
-The content depends on the message type specified in the first byte.
+This data depends on the `Message Type`.

 ---

 ## Protobuf Message Definitions

 ### 1. PoseArray
-The `PoseArray` message contains a list of poses, each represented by a position and orientation.
+The `PoseArray` message contains a list of poses, each represented by position and orientation.

 ```protobuf
 syntax = "proto3";